opskelsey/mongo-shot/README.md

 - **Start auto-capture on click** — click to turn on; every click on a webpage after this saves a screenshot.
 Click again ("Auto-capturing — click to stop") to turn it off
 - **Capture current view** — takes a single screenshot of whatever tab you're currently viewing, regardless of the auto-capture setting

+## Sharing the images
+1. Open the subfolder in your Downloads directory where the screenshots saved
+2. Create either a new Figma Design file or a new Lucidspark board
+3. In your Downloads subfolder, hit 'Ctrl+A' to select all images
+4. Drag & drop all images onto your canvas or board.
+The images will automatically organize neatly into rows.
+5. Share as normal with your collaborators for visual comments.

 ## Known limitations

 - Only captures the visible tab area (viewport), not the full scrollable page